mswiseman/Moon/about/index.md

 * I make evidence-based decisions in my professional and personal life.
 * I'm drawn to `coding` and robotics to reduce repetitive work.
 * I a fierce advocate of using biotechnology to reduce our reliance on synthetic inputs.
 * I am a [maker](https://en.wikipedia.org/wiki/Maker_culture).
-I make things to beautify my surrounding and make tasks easier.
+I make things to beautify my surroundings and to simplify tasks.
 * I enjoy fixing and problem solving.
 * I enjoy exploring the natural world -- especially looking for new and exciting fungi with my dog, Moose.